Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.08.08 - Version 8.4

-- Fix main form and shabat reminder box thet open the wrong (next book) parashah for reading online.
+- Fix main form and shabat reminder box that open the wrong (next book) parashah for reading online.

 #### 2021.08.05 - Version 8.3